Neuromere

 Neuromeres were first discovered in the beginning of the 20th century.
 Although researchers have long since recognized the different signs of differentiation during embryonic development, it was widely thought that neuromeres held no relation to the structure of the nervous system.
 Swedish neuroembyrologists Bergquist and Kallen clarified the role of neuromeres by conducting several studies showing that neuromeres are important in the development of the nervous system.
 These experiments consisted of studying the brains of different vertebrates during their development period.

 During embryonic development, neural crest cells from each neuromere prompt the development of the nerves and arteries, helping to support the development of craniofacial tissues.
 If gene expression goes wrong, it can have severe effects on the developing embryo, causing abnormalities like craniofacial clefts, also known as cleft palates.
-The anatomical boundaries of neuromers are determined by the expression of unique genes known as Hox genes in a particular zone.
+The anatomical boundaries of neuromeres are determined by the expression of unique genes known as Hox genes in a particular zone.
 The Hox genes contain the 183-bp homeobox, which encodes a particular portion of the Hox proteins called the homeodomain.
 The homeodomain can then bind to other portions of DNA to regulate gene expression.
 These genes determine the basic structure and orientation of an organism after the embryonic segments have formed.
 The neural crest cells that are found outside of a given neuromere will express the same proteins as the cells that are found inside the neural tube.
 The genes that are being expressed fall into two categories, extracellular signaling proteins and intracellular transcription factors.
 The genes are able to perform different tasks at different times depending on the environment that may or not be changing as well as when they are being activated and expressed.